chem-274-A-master/problem-set-4/instructions.md

 2. Find the unique elements of the vector (ie, remove duplicates), and print those out.

-**Hint**: For #1, you should create a lookup table with an std::map, which you can use to find the element number given a symbol.
-Then you need to write a custom comparison function.

 ## Calculating the Molecular Formula